Harvard Law School

 Since many of our students are interested in pursuing academic careers, either in the United States or abroad, we offer—among other things—a Law Teaching Colloquium comprised of a series of presentations on various aspects of law teaching, which generally include an overview of the process of becoming a law teacher, pedagogical methods, clinical law teaching, and some of the steps involved in going into the US law-teaching market (e.g., the mechanics of getting published, the AALS faculty recruitment conference, developing a research agenda, and giving a successful job talk).
 More information and guidance are available to students on a one-on-one basis.

 To be considered for the LLM Program, an applicant must have a JD (Juris Doctor) from an accredited US law school or a first law degree (JD, LLB, or the equivalent) from a foreign law school.
 Harvard Law School rarely accepts into its LLM Program anyone who already holds (or is pursuing) an LLM from another law school in the United States.
+We do not require work experience or further study beyond law school but we find that people with two or more years of such experience tend to submit stronger applications and get more out of the LLM program.

 Admitted students who cannot afford the cost of attending the LLM Program are eligible for financial aid from Harvard.
 The aid is based on the candidates’ demonstrated financial need.
 Financial aid is offered in the form of both grants (scholarships) and loans.
 More than 60 percent of the students in the LLM class each year receive some form of financial aid from or through Harvard Law School.
 Some 20 percent of the remaining students typically receive substantial funding from outside organizations.